 Clal Insurance Enterprises Holdings Ltd. (hereinafter: the "Company") is a company registered in Israel, and incorporated in Israel, whose official address is 36 Raul Wallenberg Rd., Tel Aviv.
-The company's securities are listed for trading on the Tel Aviv Stock Exchange.
+The Company's securities are listed for trading on the Tel Aviv Stock Exchange.

-The condensed consolidated financial statements as of June 30, 2017 (hereinafter: the "Financial Statements") include the statements of the Company and its subsidiaries (hereinafter, jointly: the "Group"), as well as the group's interests in joint ventures and associates.
+The condensed consolidated financial statements as of September 30, 2017 (hereinafter: the "Financial Statements") include the statements of the Company and its subsidiaries (hereinafter, jointly: the "Group"), as well as the group's interests in joint ventures and associates.

-As the company was informed by IDB Development Corporation Ltd. ("IDB Development"), and according to its public reports, approximately 45% of the company's issued share capital and voting rights are held through the trustee, Mr. Moshe Terry, who was appointed as the trustee for the aforementioned shares and voting rights (see section 1(b)(2) below).
-In addition to the holding through the trustee, IDB Development directly holds approximately 5% of the company's issued capital, and a total of 49.90% of issued capital (approximately 48.70% at full dilution).
+As the Company was informed by IDB Development Corporation Ltd. ("IDB Development"), and according to its public reports, approximately 40% of the Company's issued share capital and voting rights are held for IDB Development through the trustee, Mr. Moshe Terry, who was appointed as the trustee for the aforementioned shares and voting rights (see section 1(b)(2) below).
+In addition to the holding through the trustee, IDB Development directly holds approximately 5% of the Company's issued capital, and a total of 44.81% of issued capital (approximately 44.15% at full dilution).

-To the best of the company's knowledge, as of the publication date of the report, and in accordance with the amendment to the debt settlement in IDB Holding Corporation Ltd. (which held, in the past, the entire issued capital of IDB Development) (hereinafter: "IDB Holding"), which was approved by the Court in March 2016, upon the completion of the implementation of the amendment, IDB Development became, at the end of March 2016, a private company wholly owned by corporations under the control of Mr. Eduardo Elsztain (Dolphin Fund Limited, an investment fund incorporated in Bermuda; Dolphin Netherlands B.V., a private company incorporated in the Netherlands; and Inversiones Financieras Del Sur S.A. (hereinafter: "IFISA"), a private company registered in Uruguay (hereinafter, jointly and/or severally: the "Dolphin Group")).
+To the best of the Company's knowledge, as of the publication date of the report, IDB Development is a private company wholly owned by corporations under the control of Mr. Eduardo Elsztain (Dolphin Fund Limited, an investment fund incorporated in Bermuda; Dolphin Netherlands B.V., a private company incorporated in the Netherlands; and Inversiones Financieras Del Sur S.A. (hereinafter: "IFISA"), a private company registered in Uruguay (hereinafter, jointly and/or severally: the "Dolphin Group")).
 IDB Development constitutes a reporting corporation, due to the fact that its bonds are listed for trading on the Tel Aviv Stock Exchange.

-B. Developments during the reporting period with respect to the controlling shareholders in the company
+B. Developments during the reporting period with respect to the Company's controlling shareholders